This post was last updated on December 11, 2014 to include new images.

 - Heat chicken stock over medium-high heat in a large stock pot.
-Add chicken and cook until able to easily shred chicken meat.
+Add chicken and cook until able to easily shred chicken meat, about 20-25 minutes.
 Remove chicken and let cool.
 Shred and set aside when cooled.

-- Add carrots, onion, celery and potatoes to the chicken stock and cook for 10 minutes.
+- Add carrots, onion, celery, and potatoes to the chicken stock.

 - In a small bowl, combine the all-purpose flour and 1 cup milk and stir until no longer lumpy.
 Add milk mixture to the pot.
 This will thicken the mixture.

 - Add shredded chicken, parsley, 5-8 sprigs of fresh thyme, kosher salt and pepper and stir to combine.
-Cook over medium heat, stirring occasionally, until vegetables are tender and sauce is thick and creamy.
+Cook over medium heat, stirring occasionally, until vegetables are tender and sauce is thick and creamy, about 15 minutes.

-- For left-overs, add 2-3 cups more chicken stock and cook over medium-high heat.
+- For leftovers, add 2-3 cups more chicken stock (as needed) and cook over medium-high heat.
 Season with additional kosher salt and/or ground black pepper, to taste.